Pengiran Indera Mahkota: Personality

 Pengiran Salleh was cunning, as James Brooke admitted in his notebook.
 Moreover, James Brooke was also aware of his inventiveness and lofty thoughts.
-Spenser St. John, among other authors, describes his personality and method of thinking in his book The Life of Sir Jame Brooke as follows: "He was probably the most intelligent Malay whom we ever met in Borneo, frank and open in manner, but looked upon us the most cunning of the raja's advisers.
+Spenser St. John, among other authors, describes his personality and method of thinking in his book The Life of Sir James Brooke as follows: "He was probably the most intelligent Malay whom we ever met in Borneo, frank and open in manner, but looked upon us the most cunning of the raja's advisers.
 He was much puzzled, as were indeed all the nobles, as to the true subject of Brooke's visit to Borneo."
 Like all the lords, he was quite perplexed about the real purpose of Brooke's trip to Borneo.
 While T. Pringle stated that he was "His education has been more attended to the than another of his own rank.
 He both reads and writes his own language, and is well acquainted with the government, laws and custom of Boreno" in his book Rajah and Rebels (1970).

 Captain Rodney Mundy, in Narrative of Events in Borneo..
 Journals of James Brooke' quotes James Brooke's personal observations about Pengiran Salleh as follows: I (James Brooke) may be excused a brief description of Mahkota, (Pengiran Shahbandar Mohammad Salleh) a man of much ability and seemingly free from the common faults of his countryman.
 His appearance is plain, but good-humored and intelligent; and his countenance has few traces of a Malay accent.
 His manner, schooled, perhaps, by subtle dissimulation, seems at once lively, frank and engaging; his descriptions of countries and people are so graphic that he is difficult to doubt their fidelity.
 He openly stated the reason for his visit, which was to discuss with me the future conduct of the trade of this place.
 He talked a lot and well of the English and Dutch; informed me that the latter had offered to assist him in opening the mines.
 He represented this province as rich in ores and other commodities.